 - Students with usual place of residence in the Basque Country must request the grants from the Basque Government.

-Students will be able to access the study/work grants offered by the Basque Culinary Center Foundation.
-These are collaborations in different departments of the Faculty, which are compatible with training and are published throughout the academic year on the BCC Students App.
-The scholarships provide financial support to cover the cost of tuition fees, as well as an opportunity to develop professional skills in different areas.
+Students will have access to a limited number of collaborations in different departments of the Faculty, compatible with the training and published throughout the academic year in the BCC Students App, exclusively accessible to students of the Faculty.
+These collaborations represent a financial aid to meet the cost of tuition, in addition to being an opportunity to develop professional skills in different areas.

-Likewise, to facilitate the search for employment compatible with the Degree, part-time job offers from restaurants in the area are published through the App so that each student can contact the establishment directly.
+Also, to facilitate the search for employment compatible with the degree, part-time job offers from restaurants in the area are published through the App so that each student can contact the establishment directly.

 GRANTS FROM COMPANIES THAT WORK WITH BCC

 Companies that work with BCC offer grants to students of all years through gastronomic challenges that will be proposed by the brands themselves.

 Third and fourth year Degree students can apply for a Erasmus+ grant.
 These grants promote international mobility and work placements within Europe.